railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 * the accessibility of each table in the database.

-For example, the group \ ``Stock``\ may only be given access to some of the menus in *Inventory Control*, and may have no access to any of the accounting information.
-Each system user who works in Stores is given membership of the *Stock* group.
+For example, the group \ ``Stock``\ may only be given access to some of the menus in :menuselection:`Stock Management`, and may have no access to any of the accounting information.
+Each system user who works in Stores is given membership of the ``Stock`` group.
 If some users also work elsewhere, they'd also be given membership of other groups.

 Open ERP users can also belong to various roles.
 Just as group gives a user access rights, each role determines the user's duties.
 This is managed at the level of workflows, which form the